nollroberts/wysheridan.xyz/content/_index.md

 type: docs
 ---
 # wysheridan.xyz

+## Introduction
 The Purpose of this site is two-fold.

-First is to promote and aide civil paritication by the greatest number of county residences.
+- First is to promote and aide civil paritication by the greatest number of county residences.
-Chiefly this will be accomplished by helping precincts to determine and make public statements of their current policy priorities.
+    - Chiefly this will be accomplished by helping precincts to determine and make public statements of their current policy priorities.

-Second is to provide tools for the citizenry to engage in its civic duties with its elected representatives.
+- Second is to provide tools for the citizenry to engage in its civic duties with its elected representatives.

 ## Audience & Goal
-The intended audience is the Sheridan County Wyoming Citizenry.
+- The intended audience is the Sheridan County Wyoming Citizenry.

-The goal is to assist citizens in meaningful public communication.
+- The goal is to assist citizens in meaningful public communication.

 ## Precincts
 By breaking down the County population into Precincts, it should be easier to have meaningful discussion.

-If needed the precincts can further be broken up into smaller subsets.
+- If needed the precincts can further be broken up into smaller subsets.

 ## Develoment
 - Citizens of any Sheridan County Precinct are invited to participate.